Royal Court Theatre: The English Stage Company

 After the war, the interior was reconstructed as a stage theatre by Robert Cromie, and the number of seats was reduced to under 500.
 The theatre re-opened in 1952, with Oscar Lewenstein as the general manager.
 In 1954, Lewenstein, together with George Devine, Ronald Duncan and Greville Poke, founded the English Stage Company (ESC) with a mission to present plays by young and experimental dramatists and "the best contemporary plays from abroad".
 Devine served as the first artistic director of the ESC, while Poke was its Honorary Secretary.
 The ESC purchased the Royal Court in 1956 and began to produce adventurous new and foreign works, together with some classical revivals.

-The new company's third production in 1956, John Osborne's Look Back in Anger, a play by one of the Angry Young Men.
+The new company's third production in 1956, John Osborne's Look Back in Anger, was a play by one of the Angry Young Men.
 The director was Tony Richardson.
 Osborne followed Look Back in Anger with The Entertainer, starring Laurence Olivier as Archie Rice, a play the actor effectively commissioned from the playwright.
 The artistic board of the ESC initially rejected the play, although they soon reversed that decision.
 Two members of the board opposed The Entertainer: Duncan disliked Osborne's work, according to the biographer John Heilpern, while Lewenstein, a former Communist, did not want one of the theatre's new plays to be overwhelmed by its star and did not think much of the play.

 In the mid-1960s, the ESC became involved in issues of censorship.
 Their premiere productions of Osborne's A Patriot for Me and Saved by Edward Bond (both 1965) necessitated the theatre turning itself into a "private members club" to circumvent the Lord Chamberlain, formally responsible for the licensing of plays until the Theatres Act 1968.
 The succès de scandale of the two plays helped to bring about the abolition of theatre censorship in the UK.
 During the period of Devine's directorship, besides Osborne and Bond, the Royal Court premiered works by Arnold Wesker, John Arden, Ann Jellicoe and N.F.
 Simpson.
-Subsequent Artistic Directors of the Royal Court premiered work by Christopher Hampton, Athol Fugard, Howard Brenton, Caryl Churchill, Hanif Kureishi, Sarah Daniels, Errol John, Timberlake Wertenbaker, Martin Crimp, Sarah Kane, Sylvia Wynter, Mark Ravenhill, Martin McDonagh, Simon Stephens, Leo Butler, Polly Stenham and Nick Payne.
+Subsequent Artistic Directors of the Royal Court premiered work by Christopher Hampton, Athol Fugard, Howard Brenton, Caryl Churchill, Hanif Kureishi, Sarah Daniels, Errol John, David Storey, Timberlake Wertenbaker, Martin Crimp, Sarah Kane, Sylvia Wynter, Mark Ravenhill, Martin McDonagh, Simon Stephens, Leo Butler, Polly Stenham and Nick Payne.
 Early seasons included new international plays by Bertolt Brecht, Eugène Ionesco, Samuel Beckett, Jean-Paul Sartre, and Marguerite Duras.
 In addition to the 400-seat proscenium arch Theatre Downstairs, the much smaller studio Theatre Upstairs was opened in 1969, at the time a 63-seat facility.
 The Rocky Horror Show premiered there in 1973.
 The theatre was Grade II listed in June 1972.